devella/zhane-store-continuation/README.md

 - On Reactjs.
 - On SCSS.
-- On Redux
+- On Redux.
-- On Hook
+- On Hook.
-- On ContextAP
+- On ContextAP.
-- OnStripe
+- On Stripe.

 ## Features